About Our Firm

 The firm members of McGinn IP Law Group, PLLC take pride in providing a top-notch, high-quality product for their clients, with an emphasis on personal attention to every case, responsiveness, and high value.

-The offices of McGinn IP Law Group, PLLC are strategically located just five minutes by car from the Dunn Loring Metro Station which is seven metro stops (i.e., about 20 minutes) from Washington, D.C. and ten metro stops from the U.S. Patent and Trademark Office.
+The offices of McGinn IP Law Group, PLLC are strategically located just five (5) minutes by foot from the Greensboro Metro Station (Silver Line) which is nine metro stops (i.e., about 25 minutes) from Washington, D.C. and ten metro stops from the U.S. Patent and Trademark Office (and the U.S. District Court for the Eastern District of Virginia (the so-called ďRocket DocketĒ).
 In addition, the firm is strategically located just 15 minutes by car from Dulles International Airport.

-Importantly, Washington, D.C., with the Court of Appeals for the Federal Circuit, the Court of Claims, and the U.S. Copyright Office, and the U.S.P.T.O. are just minutes away from the firmís doors.
-Thus, the firmís convenient location to downtown Washington and the U.S.P.T.O. allows for easy and efficient travel for personal interviews with the U.S. Patent Examiners, searches, appearances and the like, as well as a convenient venue for the firmís clients to visit.
+Importantly, Washington, D.C., with the Court of Appeals for the Federal Circuit, Supreme Court and the U.S. Copyright Office, and Alexandria, with the U.S.P.T.O. and ďRocket DocketĒ, are just minutes away from the firmís doors.
+Thus, the firmís convenient location to downtown Washington and the U.S.P.T.O. (and ďRocket DocketĒ) allows for easy and efficient travel for personal interviews with the U.S. Patent Examiners, searches, litigation and appellate appearances and the like, as well as a convenient venue for the firmís clients to visit.